Primary Years Programme

 Our school is authorized by the International Baccalaureate (IB) to offer the IB Primary Years Programme (PYP).

 This constitutes the curriculum framework for our school and many other international schools throughout the world.

 The PYP promotes an inquiry-based approach to teaching and learning.
 B.I.S. is also a state recognised school that meets the requirements of the Berlin Rahmenplan.
-The school is accredited by the Council of International Schools as well as the New England Association of Schools and Colleges.
+The school is accredited by the Council of International Schools as well as the Middle States Association (MSA-CESS).
 It is regularly evaluated on the international standards set by these agencies.

 The beliefs & values that form the foundation of our curriculum